Asinsayedali/AI-ChatAssistant/README.md

 ```bash
 streamlit run ui.py
 ```
-It connects to the Pathway's backend API automatically and you will see the UI frontend running on your browser.
+It connects to the Pathway's backend API automatically and you will see the UI running on your browser at `localhost:8501`.

 NOTE:
 - To retrieve tweet data from the Twitter API, please note that, due to recent policy updates, access to tweets data now requires a Basic plan subscription.
 The free plan no longer provides the capability to fetch tweets data.
 Consider upgrading to the Basic plan for uninterrupted access to this feature.